May 1, 2009

 As you are aware, seeds are considered the most likely source of contamination in most sprout-associated outbreaks.
 Therefore, it is important that sprout growers source their seeds from suppliers with an appropriate program to screen their seeds for potential contamination with pathogens.

 FDA is aware that the California Department of Public Health (CDPH) recently issued a letter to the sprout industry in California (Appendix C).
 Sprout producers may find CDPH's letter useful.
 Additional information about the safer production of sprouted seed set out in an educational video produced by FDA and CDPH can be found at: www.cdph.ca.gov/pubsforms/Documents/fdbiRfrmO1.pdf.

-FDA intends to continue monitoring the safety of sprouted seeds and seed destined for sprouting and to continue encouraging the use of good agricultural and good manufacturing practices and preventive controls, such as seed treatment and microbial testing.
-As you are aware, food produced under insanitary conditions whereby it may be rendered injurious to health is adulterated under§402(a)(4) of the Federal Food, Drug, and Cosmetic Act ((21 U.S.C.
+FDA stands ready to continue to engage and assist in these endeavors.
+As you are aware, food prepared, packed, or held under insanitary conditions whereby it may be rendered injurious to health is adulterated under§402(a)(4) of the Federal Food, Drug, and Cosmetic Act ((21 U.S.C.
 342(a)(4)).
-FDA will consider enforcement actions against firms and farms that grow, condition, produce, or pack sprouted seeds and seed destined for sprouting under insanitary conditions.
+FDA is investigating regulatory options and may consider enforcement actions against firms and farms that grow, condition, produce, or pack sprouted seeds and seed destined for sprouting under insanitary conditions.